Seventh Cliburn International Amateur Piano Competition

 Fort Worth, Texas USA

-Competitors will be responsible for their own travel and housing arrangements.
-Practice facilities and instruments will be available for all competitors during the week of the Competition.
-Several social events, as well as opportunities for chamber music collaboration, community performances, and symposia, will be organized during the course of the Competition.
+- Competitors were responsible for their own travel and housing.
+Practice facilities and instruments were available for all competitors during the week of the competitions.

 - Competitors were required to pay a $120 fee to cover the cost of special events.

 - In some cases, foreign competitors needed visas, and were responsible for securing them.
 The Cliburn assisted as needed after competitors were announced.

 - In addition to competition rounds, the Cliburn organized several performance and social opportunities, including public recitals, chamber music readings, and symposia.

 March 1, 2016 Applications due